-- 15.1 Review LEP and DCP to suitably address sustainability in line with recommendations from emissions reduction and resource efficiency study (short term) - 15.2 Review LEP and DCP to address sustainable waste outcomes (short term) - 15.3 Review LEP and DCP to ensure Water Sensitive Urban Design is adequately addressed (short term) - 15.4 Review LEP and DCP to address the Urban Heat Island Effect (short term) - 15.5 Review DCP to encourage new commercial and industrial buildings to be rooftop solar ready (short term) - 15.6 Review DCP to prioritise lowcarbon initiatives in future developments such as adaptive building designs, precinct-level car parking strategies and energyefficient, water-efficient, wasteefficient and energy generating precinct design (short term) - 15.7 Advocate for changes to Exempt and Complying Development Code to ensure tree canopy cover can be increased in line with State directives (short term) - 15.8 Advocate for increases to BASIX and Section J of the National Construction Code in line with the State Government's net zero by 2050 aspirations (short term)
+15.1 Review LEP to suitably address sustainability in line with climate change study and resilience study. (short term) 15.2 Review LEP and DCP to address sustainable waste outcomes. (short term) 15.3 Review LEP and DCP to address the Urban Heat Island Effect. (short term) 15.4 Review DCP to encourage new commercial and industrial buildings to be rooftop solar ready. (short term) 15.5 Review DCP to prioritise low- carbon initiatives in future developments such as adaptive building designs, precinct- level car parking strategies and energy-efficient, water-efficient and energy generating precinct design. (short term) 15.6 Advocate for changes to Exempt and Complying Development Code to ensure tree canopy cover can be increased in line with State directives. (short term) 15.7 Advocate for increases to BASIX and Section J of the National Construction Code in line with the

+State Government's net zero by

+2050 aspirations. (short term)